-This year our K-6 school Public Speaking competition had a Multicultural theme where all students presented a formal speech to their peers based on topics involving family stories, bringing people together through the Olympics, personal identities and words can hurt.
+This year our K-6 school Public Speaking competition had a Multicultural theme where all students presented a formal speech to their peers based on topics involving family stories, bringing people together, personal identities and words can hurt.

 Following our school competition, two students from Stage 2 and Stage 3 entered the Multicultural Public Speaking Competition.